Auditions

 Directed by Mike Price

-Cindy’s family moved to her great gransfathers’s ranch way out in the country.
-As it gets close to Christmas, Cindy asks her mother when they can go see santa, so she can ask fro hergifts.
-Mother tells her ther is no nearby mall or place where they can go see Santa.
-The nearest big town is hours away and there isn’t time for her big trip lik that.
-She is suprised when Santa is scheduled to appear at the school Christmas party, but is disappointed when Santa sneezes, his beard falls off and heturns out to be Mr. Willard, the gym teacher.
-Will Cindy ever get to the REAL Santa Claus?
+Cindy’s family moved to her great grandfathers’ ranch way out in the country.
+As it gets close to Christmas, Cindy asks her mother when they can go see Santa, so she can ask for her gifts.
+Mother tells her there is no nearby mall or place where they can go see Santa.
+The nearest big town is hours away and there isn’t time for a big trip like that.
+Cindy is surprised when Santa is scheduled to appear at the school Christmas party, but is disappointed when Santa sneezes, his beard falls off and he turns out to be Mr. Willard, the gym teacher.
+Will Cindy ever get to see the REAL Santa Claus?

 Now and Then